codeledge/deverything/README.md

 The promise:

-- **one package**: say goodbye to installing lodash, faker, this and that and the other one.
+- **1 package**: say goodbye to installing lodash, faker, this and that and the other one.
 - **0 dependencies**: keep it simple and lightweight.
 - **Pick the best**: the code is minimal and uses the best current practices and performance.
 - **Typescript**: use it, support it and export it.